A guide to deploying and linking multi-chain smart contracts on Quai Network.

 script, change the contractAddress

-variable to our Cyprus 2 contract address:
+variable to our Cyprus 2 contract address:--network cyprus2

 method.
 You now have the tools to deploy and link contracts across all zone chains within Quai Network.